-Today is the 11th death anniversary of poet Shamsur Rahman, one of the most celebrated poets of contemporary Bangla literature.
+The 13th death anniversary of poet Shamsur Rahman, one of the most celebrated poets of contemporary Bangla literature, will be observed today.

 Rahman authored a total of 60 collections of poems, besides novels and essays.
 Liberal humanism, human relations, youth, patriotism and opposition to religious fundamentalism are some of the recurrent themes that Rahman expressed in his poems.

-Shamsur Rahman died of heart and kidney failure at the age of 77, on August 17, 2006.
+Shamsur Rahman died of heart and kidney failure at the age of 77 in 2006.

 Want stories like this in your inbox?